giridhar7632/parallaxEffect/README.md

 ![Parallax GIF](https://media.giphy.com/media/U7vM90lzsxT79Vqu79/giphy.gif)

 One of the most popular effects of the modern web experience is the **parallax effect**.
 There are many javaScript libraries available out there for creating parallax effect.
-But we are going to use vanilla javascript to make parallax effect.
-Trust me! it's that simple.
-So get started and follow along!
+But we are going to use vanilla javascript to make one.
+Then get started and follow along!
 You should have some beginner-intermediate knowledge about HTML, CSS and some javaScript.

 # Getting Started